magento/devdocs/guides/v2.1/cloud/deploy/static-content-deployment.md

   - Configuration
 ---

-Static content deployment (SCD) has a great impact on the store deployment process that depends on the amount of content generated—such as images, scripts, CSS, videos, themes, locales, and web pages—and when to generate the content.
-By default, the static content generates during the [deploy phase]({{page.baseurl}}/cloud/deploy/cloud-deployment-process.html#-deploy-phase) when the site is down; however, this can take time because it must copy the content to the mounted `pub/static` directory.
+Static content deployment (SCD) has a significant impact on the store deployment process that depends on how much content to generate—such as images, scripts, CSS, videos, themes, locales, and web pages—and when to generate the content.
+For example, the default strategy generates static content during the [deploy phase]({{page.baseurl}}/cloud/deploy/cloud-deployment-process.html#-deploy-phase) when the site is in maintenance mode; however, this deployment strategy takes time to write the content directly to the mounted `pub/static` directory.
+You have several options or strategies to help you improve the deployment time depending on your needs.

 ## Minify content